-Service dogs have demanding lives, and chew toys are an excellent way to help them relieve stress during their downtime so they stay happy and productive on the job.
+Service dogs have demanding lives and chew toys are an excellent way to help them relieve stress during their downtime so they stay happy and productive on the job.

 When choosing a durable chew toy, consider your dog's size and chewing habits.
 A good chew toy should be large enough to be held in your dog's mouth comfortably without posing a choking hazard.

-If your dog is an aggressive chewer, it's important to choose a toy made from strong, flexible material that will withstand vigorous chewing without damaging his teeth.
+If your dog is an aggressive chewer, it's important to choose a toy made from a strong, flexible material that will withstand vigorous chewing without damaging his teeth.

 Smaller breeds and less aggressive chewers may be better suited to softer toys – but always choose a high-quality toy made from tough materials that won't break down over time.

-West Paw Design's range of durable chew toys are perfect for larger breeds and aggressive chewers.
+West Paw Design's range of durable chew toys is perfect for larger breeds and aggressive chewers.
 The Zogoflex Hurley is the toughest of the bunch.
 Made from ultra-modern "dog" material, Zogoflex, it bends, bounces, flies, and floats.
 And it's so strong and flexible it will challenge even the most aggressive breeds.
 In fact, it comes with a manufacturer's guarantee against dog destruction!

 Puzzle toys are a fantastic way to challenge, entertain, and engage your service dog.
 There are a huge variety of puzzle toys available, and they're all designed to keep your pooch busy.

 Regular use of puzzle toys can benefit your service dog in a number of ways.
-They alleviate boredom, prevent anxiety, and improve problem solving skills.
+They alleviate boredom, prevent anxiety, and improve problem-solving skills.
 In a nutshell, they help your service dog relax and perform better on the job.

 When introducing your dog to puzzle feeders, it's best to start out with a relatively simple design.
-This will prevent your dog becoming bored with a toy that's too challenging.
+This will prevent your dog from becoming bored with a toy that's too challenging.

 The IQ Treat Ball is a durable, non-toxic treat dispensing puzzle toy that will challenge and entertain your service dog.
 Simply add treats or kibble to the ball, give it to your dog, and let him interact and play with it.